hearnden/web-project/README.md

 Finally, run
 ```
-yarn
+pnpm
 ```
-to install all the application packages, then add and commit the generated `yarn.lock`.
+to install all the application packages, then add and commit the generated `pnpm-lock.yaml`.

 ## Build

 The full list of commands can be found in `package.json`.
 ```
-yarn build
+pnpm build
 ```

 This will emit the app and static assets in `dist/index.html`.